 by the STAR Court Team.
 Typical agreements require participants to attend regular court sessions; take prescribed

-medications faithfully; meet with a case manager regularly; lead law abiding lives; participate in treatment
+medications faithfully; meet with a social worker regularly; lead law abiding lives; participate in treatment

 have the underlying case reduced or dismissed and probation terminated.

-STAR Court consists of 4 phases, each with a set of legal, housing, vocational and treatment components.
+STAR Court consists of 3 phases (typically 6-months per phase), each with a set of legal, housing, vocational, and treatment components.

-The program takes a minimum of 12 months to complete successfully.
+The program takes an average of 18 months to complete successfully.
 When participants successfully graduate

-from the STAR Court they may have their misdemeanor related case dismissed, jail sentences stayed and probation
+from the STAR Court, they may have their misdemeanor-related case dismissed, jail sentences stayed and/or and probation

 To obtain further information, please contact the Probation Department at 415-473-6599.